 As is with some medicines, medical marijuana requires storage care.
 Some patients recommend refrigeration of the product in the belief that heat degrades the potency while some patients state otherwise.
 Moreover, the science used to set expiration dates may vary from one manufacturer to the next.
 Therefore, it is advised that you inquire about the storage care at the dispensary in addition to what is written on the product.

 Double-check your dosage

-THC can in particular produce side-effects.
-Some patients report that after heavily using marijuana as medicine, they experience withdrawal on cutting back.
+THC can produce side effects.
+Some patients report that after heavily using marijuana as medicine, they experience withdrawal from cutting back.
 It is advised that you keep your body’s reaction in check and consult with your physician thoroughly.

 Trial and Error may be needed